undash-cop/udc-webstack2.0/DEPLOYMENT.md

 - Verify all dependencies are in package.json
 - Check for TypeScript errors
 - Ensure environment variables are set

+#### React 19 Dependency Conflicts
+If you encounter `ERESOLVE` errors with React 19 and `react-helmet-async`:
+- The `--force` flag is already configured in the build command
+- This resolves peer dependency conflicts between React 19 and older packages
+- The application will work correctly despite the warnings

 #### Forms Not Working
 - Verify HubSpot credentials